Bill Pay

 Retrying a Failed Payment

-If a payment has a Failed status:
+If a payment has a Failed status, you can retry it directly from the bill.

 - Open the bill.